 As well as being one of the longest-lasting fruits on earth, it is no surprise that pomegranates have been present in the culture and history of many countries.

 Pomegranates (Punica granatum) belong to the Lythraceae family.
 The ripe fruit is often in shades of red and is similar to apples in appearance.
 However, the stem end shape looks like a flower.

-Pomegranate trees living more than 200 years.
+Pomegranate trees live more than 200 years.
 However, only those younger than 15 years or so can produce fruits.
-Pomegranates are one of the healthiest and most long-lasting fruits.
-Thanks to the hard rind outside, it has done a great job protecting the red jewels on the internal.
+They are one of the healthiest fruits, which is why pomegranates usually have a high price tag.
+They’re also long-lasting since the hard rinds do a great job of protecting the red jewels inside.

 The peel of pomegranates is firm, thick, and inedible.
 Therein lies hundreds of juicy seeds.
 The shiny red fruit contains a lot of beneficial compounds, whereby you can view that pomegranates are superior to other fruits and foods from a medical standpoint.

 It may come as a surprise to learn that pomegranates are one of the oldest fruits on earth.
 Throughout history, the brilliant fruit has been linked with mythologies and legends in many parts of the world.